dragongling/CelesteExtractor/README.md

 Celeste Data Extractor
 ======================

-This is a tool for converting the `.data` files used by Celeste into png files.
+This is a tool for converting the `.data` image files used by Celeste into png files.

 This has been tested with files from the MacOS Steam and Windows Steam versions of the game.